scinftist/EIP-draft_ERC721FancyMint/EIP-draft_ERC721FancyMint.md

 1. Minting the tokens ahead so people can see it and find it trough market places. this includes minting fee for creators!

-2. create a contract and people mint the tokens.with first come first served strategy. <br> people cant see the Tokens before hand. and users don't know what they get.
+2. create a contract and people mint the tokens, with first come first served strategy. <br> people cant see the Tokens before hand. and users don't know what they get.

 3. using just in time minting or Lazy minting. that is only accessible trough one platform.<br> this limits the creators to one platform.